ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ---

 ::: tip Developer Tip
-We encourage you to use a private RPC endpoint to not run into rate limits, even for testnet environments.
+We encourage you to use a private RPC endpoint to not run into rate limits, including in production systems.
 We recommend [Alchemy] (https://www.alchemy.com/layer2/optimism/?a=818c11a8da).
 :::